-I'd also point out that I'm always reading articles on analytics and betting so if anything in particular catches my eye I look at how I can integrate that into my current techniques.
+The summer break gives me time to make all the improvements that I want to make throughout the season.
+Mainly these are time-saving things within my own spreadsheets and calculations, but I'm always reading articles on analytics and betting so if anything in particular catches my eye I look at how I can integrate that into my current techniques.